 Every day, millions of children use cell phones for gaming and entertainment.
 While children rarely purchase apps on their own, this demographic represents a large market with high revenue potential for businesses.
+Let’s see how to design amazing apps for kids.

 While many people see educational apps for kids as a challenge to conventional education, they play an important role in children’s cognitive growth.
 For these types of apps, there’s still room for improvement in terms of design.